venkit07/ceu-arduino/README.md

 The demos are:
   - Hello World - Prints Hello World on screen.
-  - Blobs       - Program to introduce touch
+  - Blobs       - Program to introduce touch.
   - Sprites     - Program to introduce loading and displaying the game sprites on screen.
-  - Abstract    - Program that shows some touch features
+  - Abstract    - Program that shows some touch features.
   - Viewer      - Program to load image from SD card and diplay on screen.
-  - Cobra       - Program that
+  - Cobra       - Program that draws a shape using geometric functions.
-  - Jnr
+  - Jnr         - Program that implements scroll bar.
   - Kenney      - Program that shows dynamic loading of game elements.
   - Chess       - Self played chess AI based on an open source chess library.
   - Frogger     - The famous Frogger game on Gameduino 2.